webdevops/Dockerfile/documentation/docs/content/Customization/image-tools.rst

 docker-provision
 ----------------

-The `docker-provision` script crontols the ansible provision system.
+The `docker-provision` script controls the ansible provision system.
 See provision for more details.

 (Will be replaced in future)